-This qualifier puts the volume that is in the FREE state or TRANSITION state back into the ALLOCATED state with the former owner as the current owner
+This qualifier puts the volume that is in the FREE state or TRANSITION state back into the ALLOCATED state with the former owner as the current owner.
+If the volume was in a volume set, the volume set relationships are retained.

-/SCRATCH\DATE=date
+/SCRATCH\DATE=date /NOSCRATCH\DATE

-/NOSCRATCH DATE